-A fruit tray can be made for any season.
+Never goes out of style – A fresh fruit tray can be made for any season.
 It’s the perfect appetizer for larger gatherings like holidays, BBQs, and celebrations.
-It can be customized per season and to your liking.
+It can be customized per season and to your liking; make my Christmas wreath fruit platter for the holidays!

 What Kind Of Fruit To Use

-- Golden Pineapples – They add a tropical and refreshing touch to a fruit platter.
+- Golden Pineapples add a tropical and refreshing touch to a fruit platter.
 I love their unique texture and sweetness that balances out the other fruits on the platter.

 - Apples (red or green) – Sweet yet slightly acidic flavor that pairs well with other fruits.
 They also come in various colors, making them visually appealing on a platter.
 Add a splash of lemon juice to them to prevent browning.

-- Star Fruit and Dragon Fruit – Also known as carambola, adds a unique shape and flavor to a fruit platter.
+- Star Fruit, Passion Fruit, Dragon Fruit – Tropical fruits add a unique shape and flavor to a fruit platter.

 - Pomegranate Seeds – These are great for winter fruit platter.

-- Kiwis – Another fun fruit to add with its bright vibrant green color.
+- Kiwis – Kiwi slices are another fun fruit to add with their bright, vibrant green color.

 - Oranges – These are great year-round and add vibrancy to the platter.

 - Strawberries, Blueberries, Blackberries, and Raspberries – I always have fresh berries on my platter.
-They add color, texture and are easy to eat.
+They add color and texture and are easy to eat.

-- Melons: Seedless Watermelon, Cantaloupe, Honeydew – They’re juicy and can be sliced, cubed, diced or even served as small balls using a melon scooper.
+- Melons: Seedless Watermelon, Cantaloupe, Honeydew – Melons are juicy and can be sliced, cubed, diced, or served as small balls using a melon scooper.
 They add color and seasonality to a summer platter.

-- Peach Slices – One of my favorite fruits to add to an end-of-summer fruit platter is juicy peaches.
+- Peach Slices – Juicy peaches are among my favorite fruits to add to an end-of-summer fruit platter.

-Tip: Dip cut apples, pears, or even bananas in pineapple or lemon juice to stop them from browning quickly.
+Tip: Some fruits like apples, pears, or bananas tend to brown quickly, so cut them promptly.
+Dip cut apples, pears, or even bananas in pineapple or a little lemon juice to stop them from browning.

 Summer fruit platters will be brighter and filled with fresh strawberries and watermelon.